-COURSE TITLE: QUALIFICATION: CODE: Level 2 and 3 Travel and Tourism The New Zealand Certificate of Tourism Level 2 L2TOU
+COURSE TITLE: Level 2 and 3 Travel and Tourism

+The New Zealand Certificate of Tourism Level 2

+L2TOU

-COURSE DESCRIPTION: This course will include:
+This course will include:

-- · Knowledge of work roles in tourism - Knowledge of NZ as a tourist detination
+- Knowledge of work roles in tourism

+- Knowledge of NZ as a tourist detination

-- Knowledge of tourist characteristics and needs - · Knowledge of world tourist destinations
+- Knowledge of tourist characteristics and needs

+- Knowledge of world tourist destinations

-Indigenous values of manaakitanga and whanaungatanga
+- · Indigenous values of manaakitanga and whanaungatanga

 The purpose of this course is to provide individuals with the knowledge and basic skills which recognise the importance of tourism to the country's economy.

-Students will study a selection of the following:
+Students will study a selection of the standards below.